USA and the UK

 - Birth certificates or adoption documents of your children

-- Any court or criminal record and/or police certificate
+- Any court or criminal records and/or police certificate

 - Military records if you have served in the military.